wwylele/SqueakSquash/README.md

 SqueakSquash
 ============

-A map editor of the game Kirby Squeak Squad.
+This is a map editor for Kirby Squeak Squad.

+Can be built using Visual Studio 2015.

+ :warning: Warning: this repo contains lots of Chinese.